lmakonem/ELK-SIEM-Ansible-Playbook/README.md

 Requirements:
 1) Ansible on a VM or docker container.

-2)Ubuntu VM for installing the ELK SIEM.
+2) Ubuntu VM for installing the ELK SIEM.

 For a sample lab deployment, see mine here( and follow the whole series where i show you how to deploy ELK SIEM lab for detection): https://www.youtube.com/watch?v=IwlV3wVX4xs&t=32s